The contact details of the data controller are:

 Who we share your data with and why:

-This data will be anonymised prior to being shared with the University of the West of England (UWE) so that they can analyse the success of the scheme.
-It will also be shared with Steer Davies Gleave (the Council’s chosen consultancy to fulfil this aspect of the project) in order to be used to report on KPIs.
+This data will be anonymised prior to being shared with the local authorities involved in the scheme and the West of England Combined Authority so that they can report on the success of the schemes against KPIs.

 If we have your consent to use your data: